 The tiny 'bathtub' like concrete tank at CRAM-Q was an appalling situation - more like a children's backyard swimming pool than an appropriate place to keep a dolphin.
 Details about the facility and tank dimensions are provided in the TANKS section.

-LETTERS we have received suggest that Martinha could have been moved from CRAM-Q. Could this photo show where they have moved Martinha?
-Is Barra there too?
-These three tanks are at a facility associated with the University of Aveiro, while in Google Maps they are listed under CRAM.
+LETTERS we have received tell us that Martinha has been moved from CRAM-Q. These three tanks are at the new CRAM-ECOMARE facility associated with the University of Aveiro.
 They are very small tanks, like the one at CRAM-Q and we can show you how we know the dimensions.
-TANKS
+See TANKS

 There are a number of options that could improve Martinha's future.
 We provide an overview of some of them.
 FUTURE